tower-rs/tower/tower-middleware/README.md

-# Tower Middleware
+# Tower Layer

 Decorates a `Service`, transforming either the request or the response.

 ## Overview

 Often, many of the pieces needed for writing network applications can be reused across multiple services.
-The `Middleware` trait can be used to write reusable components that can be applied to very different kinds of services;
+The `Layer` trait can be used to write reusable components that can be applied to very different kinds of services;
 for example, it can be applied to services operating on different protocols, and to both the client and server side of a network transaction.